ArturAdamczyk/Battleships/README.md

 install python 3.7.1
 install postgreSQL
 install pgAdmin4
 launch pgadmin4 -> create new server -> create new db called battleships
-[*]
-open cmd in the cloned repo folder
+*open cmd in the cloned repo folder
 type:
 pip install -r requirements_windows.txt
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver

-your game is now available on 127.0.0.1:8000, enjoy!
+your game is now available on 127.0.0.1:8000, enjoy!**

-[*] installation of visual studio c++ build tools 2017 might be needed
+* installation of visual studio c++ build tools 2017 might be needed

-#Work in progress...
+** The easiest way to setup a multiplayer game is to expose the newly created server using ngrok.com Remember to put the servers public address into ALLOWED_HOST array in settings.py

+Future changes:
+- heroku deployment
+- client side refactor
+- responsive ui